 The DBS JP hosted the DSIB inspection team for the first time in the February 2018 and received a Good rating - the minimum rating that the KHDA wishes to see all schools achieve.
-Despite several comments from the KHDA in the past that it is possible for a new school to achieve a higher first rating, so far, in the ten years of inspections, none has done so.
+Despite several comments from the KHDA in the past that it is possible for a new school to achieve a higher first rating, so far, in the eleven years of inspections, none has done so.
 The second inspection in March 2019 saw the same Good rating.
-This may well have been something of a disappointment, given the other UK curriculum schools within relatively close proximity of DBS JP (including Kings School Al Barsha, Safa Community School and Nord Anglia International School), each of which achieved a Very Good rating on their second inspection.

 Overall, the inspectors found the strengths of the school to be:

 In terms of the main areas of improvement, the inspection team identified the following key areas of focus:

 There is no doubt that at its third inspection, DBS JP has performed very well.
 Addressing the next step up to Outstanding will require still further investment in the development of students and staff.
 Bearing in mind that the original DBS has been open since 2005 and waited 9 years to achieve the Outstanding rating from the KHDA, it will be interesting to see how quickly, DBS JP can catch up.

 If you would like to read the full inspection report - and we strongly recommend that you do in order to find out the reasons behind the ratings - you will find it here.